Skip to content

 • All necessary packages are installed, especially the fastagency[autogen] dependencies.

-• The API connection to GPT-4o is functional and responds as expected.
+• The API connection to gpt-4o-mini is functional and responds as expected.

 By using ConsoleUI, developers can rapidly test and deploy multi-agent workflows in a simple, text-based environment.
 The flexibility of this interface makes it ideal for prototyping agent interactions before scaling them into more complex applications.
 You can extend this workflow or modify the agents for various use cases, such as tutoring, customer support, or information retrieval.